ghga-de/docs.ghga.de/user_docs/user_stories/submission/Citing_GHGA_Submissions.md

 ## Journal Considerations, frequently asked editor questions

-- Specific reasons for controlled access must be transparently described in your data statement.
+**Q:  Specific reasons for controlled access must be transparently described in your data statement.**

-Please outline the reasoning in the Data Access Policy section of the non-personal metadata and refer to it.
+**A:**: Please outline the reasoning in the Data Access Policy section of the non-personal metadata you have provided during your submission to GHGA and refer to it.
+-

-- Data should be presented as a fully linkable URL
+**Q: Data should be presented as a fully linkable URL**

-Always reference the study via the relevant GHGA Study Accession: https://data.ghga.de/study/GHGAS12079965883832
+**A:** Always reference the study via the relevant GHGA Study Accession: https://data.ghga.de/study/GHGAS12079965883832